Vasanthadwara/Text-Annotation-Pipeline/design_document.md

 ```
 ### 7.2 Point-in-Time Correctness

+Point-in-time correctness means the data you use for processing, analytics, or model training reflects the exact state of the world at a specific moment in time - no future data, no late-arriving data, no leakage.

 To avoid label leakage and to ensure realistic model evaluation, the pipeline enforces point-in-time correctness:

 - Each annotation event carries an annotation_timestamp (or source event_time).